ernestobone98/credit-card-fraud-detection/README.md

 To manage this problem we've implemented the Over-Sampling technique, specifically, the Random Over Sampler method from sklearn.

-With the data already balanced we've used a Random Forest to classify and get information from data we got a good precision of (PRECISER L'EFFICACITE).
+With the data already balanced we've used a Random Forest to classify and get information from data we got a f1-score precision of 96% .

-Same with a Neural Network, but this time with a worst precision (PRECISER L'EFFICACITE).
+Same with a Neural Network, but this time with a worst f1-score precision of 91%.

 DEBUGGING --> The goal in a near future is to merge both solutions to get a better one.